Framework targeting overview

 To target a .NET version, you must first install the appropriate assembly references.
 You can download developer packs for different versions of .NET on the .NET downloads page.

 For .NET Framework projects, the Add Reference dialog box disables system assemblies that do not pertain to the target .NET Framework version so that they cannot be inadvertently added to a project.
 (System assemblies are .dll files that are included in a .NET Framework version.)
 References that belong to a framework version that's higher than the targeted version will not resolve, and controls that depend on such a reference cannot be added.
 If you want to enable such a reference, reset the .NET Framework target of the project to one that includes the reference.
-For more information, see How to: Target a framework version.

 For more information about assembly references, see Resolve assemblies at design time.